 the juncture of her interests in African spirituality, female empowerment, social justice and mental health.
 Born in New York and raised in Florida, Ingrid faced rough urban realities alien to many – growing up, she took refuge in art as a medium through which to either reflect on or run away from some of

-portraiture work uncovers the beauty of people of color, the value of hardships and the potentiality of our shared experiences.
+portraiture work uncovers the beauty of people of color, the value of hardship and the potentiality of our shared experiences.

 A versed artist, Ingrid began exploring drawing and graffiti art from a young age, acquiring diverse skills with time.
-Today, her works harmoniously combine a mastery in acrylic and oil painting, graffiti art, drawing and film photography.
+Today, her works harmoniously combine a mastery in oil painting, graffiti art, drawing, and film photography.
 Having studied fashion design at the Art Institute of Fort Lauderdale, Ingrid infuses her work with elements of modern fashion.
 She captures the often-conflicting expanse of human emotions, including shared experiences of pain and love.
 Ingrid